 OBS (Open Broadcaster Software) is an open-source, cross-platform streaming and recording program.
-You can use it to add images, overlays, filters, backgrounds, and more to the video feed created by your computer.
+You can use it to add images, overlays, filters, backgrounds, and more to the video feed created by a physical camera connected to your computer.
 Follow the steps below to set up OBS as a Virtual Camera with Riverside.

 Virtual Cameras like OBS use a lot of your computer's processing power to enhance your video feed.
 We recommend reducing the Studio's default quality (recording resolution) to ensure the best recording and a local High Quality Track with a smooth frame rate when using a virtual camera.

 - Using a computer, download and install OBS.

 - Close any programs that may be accessing your computer's camera, including any browser windows with the Riverside Studio.

 - Open OBS and click Tools, then select Auto-Configuration Wizard.

 - Under Usage Information, select I will only be using the virtual camera.

 - In the Sources panel, click + (the plus button) and select Video Capture Device.

 - Enter a name for the device and click OK.